gbv/subjects-api/README.md

 ### GET /api

 Returns a (possibly empty) array of [JSKOS Concept Occurrences](https://gbv.github.io/jskos/jskos.html#concept-occurrences).
+Depending on query parameters the result consists of:

+- the occurrence of a concept specified via `member`
+- the occurrence of concepts in a record specified via `record`
+- the co-occurrences of a concept specified via `member` in all records, when query parameter `scheme` is given

-Existence of query parameter `scheme` defines whether simple occurrences or co-occurrences are returned.
-Simple occurrences also contain deep links into K10plus catalog for selected vocabularies.
+Occurrences contain deep links into K10plus catalog for selected vocabularies.

 **Query parameters:**

-- `member` (required) - URI of a concept from supported vocabularies
+- `member` - URI of a concept from supported vocabularies
+- `record` - URI of a K10plus record
-- `scheme` (optional) - URI of a target concept scheme (when given, co-occurrences are returned; when value `*` is given, all supported target schemes are used)
+- `scheme` - URI of a target concept scheme (when given, co-occurrences are returned; when value `*` is given, all supported target schemes are used)
-- `threshold` (optional) - a minimum threshold for the frequency of co-occurrences
+- `threshold` - a minimum threshold for co-occurrences to be included

 ### GET /api/voc